 - Written documentation or evidence that supports the reason(s) given in your statement.
 This might include a letter from your doctor, court documents, death certificates or copies of University documents such as approved requests for incompletes or withdrawals accompanied by posted grade changes on transcripts, etc. Financial hardship must be documented by bank statements, layoff notices, foreclosure notices, court documents, or other relevant legal documents.
 Please attach photocopies.
 Original documents will not be returned.

 Students that have their SAP appeal approved will be placed on probation for the following term.
 Students have only one term to improve their academic performance.
-Financial aid will not be extended past a student's probationary term if they are not meeting SAP at the end of the term.
+Financial aid will not be extended past a student’s probationary term if they are not meeting SAP at the end of the term.
+Students that are being funded for one last term will have their SAP approved under a probation status.

 If it is determined that a student will need more than one probationary term, the student may be placed on an academic plan.
 A student who is placed on an academic plan will generally receive a specific stipulation for progress during the subsequent semester(s) that will ensure the student will be able to meet SAP standards by a specific point in time.
-The student must not deviate from this stipulation without the prior approval of a financial aid adviser.
+The student must not deviate from this stipulation without the prior approval of a financial aid advisor.
 Lack of prior approval is grounds for immediate cancellation of the financial aid award.
 An academic plan may include the following:

 - Specific Coursework